PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and works for non-topological operator order without the previous repeated complete scans.

+The layout-application entry point is also owned by `passes/pytorch_layout_validation.py`.
+It consumes a caller-provided consumer index when available and otherwise builds one `ModelIRGraphIndex`; an empty preserve set returns before index construction.
+Transpose/Reshape decisions, raw ONNX Reshape shape restoration, and constant-shape updates remain in this single Torch-free canonicalization owner, while the exporter contains only the ordered invocations.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,